 - 1. The basic financial statements referred to above are fairly presented in conformity with GAAP.
 In addition: - a.
-The financial statements properly classify all funds and activities, including special and extraordinary items.
-Specifically, GovGuam's Department of Administration has redesignated the GovGuam Defined Benefit (DB) Plan as a cost-sharing multiple-employer plan with an effective date of October 1, 2008.
-Because of this redesignation from a single-employer plan to a cost-sharing multiple-employer plan, the net pension obligation, totaling \$19,088,198, will not be paid.
-As a result, this amount has been written off as of October 1, 2008 as a special item. - b.
-Net asset components (invested in capital assets, and unrestricted) are properly classified and, if applicable, approved. - c.
-Expenses have been appropriately classified in or allocated to functions in the statement of revenues, expenses and changes in net assets, and allocations have been made on a reasonable basis. - d.
-Revenues are appropriately classified in the statement of revenues, expenses and changes in net assets within operating revenues, or capital contributions. - e.
-Deposits are properly classified in category of custodial credit risk. - f.
-Capital assets are properly capitalized, reported, and depreciated. - g.
-Required supplementary information is measured and presented within prescribed guidelines. - h.
-Costs to federal awards have been charged in accordance with applicable cost principles. - 2.
+Net asset components (invested in capital assets, and unrestricted) are properly classified and, if applicable, approved. - b.
+Expenses have been appropriately classified in or allocated to functions in the statements of revenues, expenses and changes in net assets, and allocations have been made on a reasonable basis. - c.
+Revenues are appropriately classified in the statements of revenues, expenses and changes in net assets within operating revenues, or capital contributions. - d.
+Deposits are properly classified in the category of custodial credit risk. - e.
+Capital assets are properly capitalized, reported, and, if applicable, depreciated. - f.
+Required supplementary information is measured and presented within prescribed guidelines. - g.
+Costs to federal awards have been charged in accordance with applicable cost principles. - h.
+Applicable laws and regulations are followed in adopting, approving and amending budgets. - 2.
 The Authority has made available to you all: - a.
-Summaries of actions of the board of trustees of the Authority. - b.
+Summaries of actions of the Board of Trustees of the Authority. - b.
 Financial records and related data for all financial transactions of the Authority and for all funds administered by the Authority.
 The records, books, and accounts, as provided to you, record the financial and fiscal operations of all funds administered by the Authority and provide the audit trail to be used in a review of accountability.
-Information presented in financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared.
+Information presented in financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared. - c.

-- c.
 Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies. - d.
 Third-party payor reports and information.